All Episodes

 And it's interesting when you said that you had trouble accepting the idea of abductions.

-Many UFO researchers would say they could accept the idea that UFOs are here and they're obviously some kind of intelligence that's not from Earth is piloting them.
+Many UFO researchers would say they could accept the idea that UFOs are here and obviously some kind of intelligence that's not from Earth is piloting them.

 But the idea that they're messing with us was so upsetting that they would say, that part I can't believe.

-And yet now we know that the real reason they're here What is it about us they're interested in?
+And yet now we know that the real reason they're here has to do with human beings.

 Well, there we have, I think, a two-level thing.

-are using our DNA, our genetic human characteristics to blend with their own as if they need some
+First, physically, I think they are extremely interested in our genetic makeup, and they are using our DNA, our genetic human characteristics to blend with their own as if they need some kind of revivification of their own species or something of this sort, that they are trying to create a hybrid mix.

-perhaps about the whole UFO phenomenon at this point that this is what it seems to be
+I think that is the most essential thing that we know about, actually perhaps about the whole UFO phenomenon at this point, that this is what it seems to be centrally about.

-in our human personalities, our range of emotions which they seem to lack.
+And the next thing, of course, is that they seem to be extremely interested in our human personalities, our range of emotions, which they seem to lack.

-If fantasy were involved, people would be fantasizing fierce aliens, aliens that have ray guns and shoot you full of laser holes and vicious aliens and loving, wonderful aliens and everything else.
+You know, it's interesting, if fantasy were involved, people would be fantasizing fierce aliens, aliens that have ray guns and shoot you full of laser holes and vicious aliens and loving, wonderful aliens and everything else.

 But we don't get those.

-What we get reports are these sort of detached, emotionless, not malevolent, not cruel, but Creatures who seem intensely interested in a kind of quasi-scientific
+What we get, reports, are these sort of detached, emotionless, not malevolent, not cruel, but creatures who seem intensely interested in a kind of quasi-scientific investigation of human beings.

 All right.